 Bahia Motors operates in Panama the vehicle brand Honda.
 It opened with only 38 employees and today has over 165 employees, indicating that sustained growth has positively affected the spirit of the team.

 When the operation started, a sales record was achieved for the brand with a total of 430 units which accounted for 1.8% of the total car market.
 In 1998, the total number doubles with 792 units sold and a percentage of 2.3% in the total market.

-The most globalized Panamanian corporation, listed on the New York Stock Exchange (symbol: CPA) Copa Airlines and Copa Airlines Colombia, subsidiaries of Copa Holdings, are leading Latin American airlines for passengers and cargo.
-The airlines currently offers service to 73 destinations in 31 countries in North, Central and South America and the Caribbean.
+The most globalized Panamanian corporation, listed on the New York Stock Exchange (symbol: CPA).
+Copa Airlines is the leader in Latin America for passengers and cargo, providing services to a wide variety of destinations in North, Central and South America and the Caribbean.

-Over 70 years of uninterrupted operations, they have managed to turn the Hub of the Americas based in Panama, into the center of leader connections across the continent.
-They have one of the youngest and most modern fleets in the industry, consisting of 100 aircraft: 80 Boeing Next-Generation 737 and 20 Embraer-190, and superior to 91%, one of the best indicators of the industry.
+Throughout more than 70 years of operations, it has managed to turn the Hub of the Americas, based in Panama, into the leading connection center for the entire continent.
+It has one of the youngest and most modern fleets in the industry and a punctuality of over 90%, among the best in the world.

 MIT offers efficient and reliable port services to shipping lines transiting the Panama Canal, the waters of the Caribbean and the Atlantic coast of South America.
 Its port facilities, located in a privileged position at the Atlantic entrance of the Panama Canal, including transshipment services and a logistics park which operates 24 hours a day, 7 days a week.